JRoniel/JRoniel/README.md

 💼 *This is my portfolio profile for future contracts and code sharing.* 💼

-✨ Currently a Junior Developer but I want to become a FULL ✨
+✨ Currently a Junior FullStack Developer. ✨

 ### These are my best skills: